The Impact of the New UK lockdown restrictions for UK Businesses

 From the 5th of November, new national restrictions have been imposed across the UK.
-These measures will undoubtedly have an impact on UK businesses and the economy at large.
-In this post, our north london employment solicitors outline some of the potential implications of these changes to the markets while looking at potential employment issues this could cause for businesses in the UK.
+These new lockdown restrictions will undoubtedly have an impact on UK businesses and the economy at large.
+In this post, our North London employment solicitors outline some of the potential implications of these changes to the markets while looking at potential employment issues this could cause for businesses in the UK.

 UK Business Closures

 Following the latest lockdown announcement from the Government regarding the closure of businesses in the UK, there will be an obvious impact on the business economy.
 The Government has requested that all employees who can work from work continue to do so.
 However, there are many businesses and venues that have been ordered to close completely.

 The top-level summary of these businesses includes those mentioned below; and while there are certain caveats to some of these organizations keeping their doors open for vital community services, the business owners and their local economies will be impacted for at least a month, with much speculation that this period of closure could indeed last for longer than the initial 4-week plan.

 - Hospitality venues

 The current CJRS was due to end on the 31st of October but has since been extended into December.